eduMFA/eduMFA/doc/workflows_and_tools/enrollment_wizard/index.rst

 The enrollment wizard helps the user to enroll his first token.
-When enrolling the first token, we assume, that the user is not very familiar with the privacyIDEA web UI.
+When enrolling the first token, we assume, that the user is not very familiar with the eduMFA web UI.
 So the enrollment wizard only contains a very reduced API.

 Necessary requirements for the enrollment wizard